google/gsocguides/pages/mentor/20-org_application.md

 ## What Not to Do

-Incomplete applications are common and hard for us to review.
-Not answering questions on the form, not taking time with the quality of your Ideas Page, and not executing well on your application can all be avenues to rejection.
-For example, don't submit an ideas page in the form of a document our administrators don't have access to.
-Google doesn't have the time or capacity to iterate with you on your application, unfortunately.
+Incomplete applications are common and result in an automatic rejection by Google.
+Don't submit an Ideas List or a document Google administrators don't have access to.
+Do not make your Ideas list a link to a list of bug tracker issues, that will be a rejection.
+Google doesn't have the time or capacity to iterate with you on your application.
 Take the time to create a thoughtful proposal.

 ## Just Because You Did Everything Right...

 ...doesn't mean you'll be accepted.
 Every year Google receives many more applications for organizations that want to participate in GSoC than it has capacity to accommodate.
 Some of the decisions about which organizations are accepted and which aren't come down entirely to space available in the program.
-Google receives 500+ applications from open source organizations each year that wish to be a part of GSoC and usually only accept between 150-180 organization applications.
-Thus more than 60% of the organizations that apply each year will be rejected.
+Google receives 475+ applications from open source organizations each year that wish to be a part of GSoC and usually only accept between 180-200 organization applications.
+Thus more than 50% of the organizations that apply each year will be rejected.

-Every year, Google offers an opportunity for rejected orgs to receive feedback via email.
-Most often the feedback is simply: "We can't accommodate everyone; please try again next year" as that is the most common reason for rejection of an application.

 ## A Note on Umbrella Orgs